Jellest/SCwmo/README.md

-Please note that this project is still ongoing and the coding is not complete yet.
-A first version of an autometed Site Classification is expected in the Spring of 2019.
-Watch this repositories to receive the latest updates.
-For more information or questions, please contact jelle.stuurman @ knmi.nl
+# air temperature SC

-# wmoSC
+This automatically determines the Siting Classification for the air temperature variable for any location on land in The Netherlands that is based on the current classification guidelines defined by the [WMO (no. 8)](https://www.wmo.int/pages/prog/www/IMOP/SitingClassif/CIMO_Guide_2014_en_I_1-2_Annex_1B.pdf).

-The focus of this research is to develop an automated Siting Classification model for the temperature variable that is based on the current classification guidelines defined by the WMO (no. 8).
+The model makes use of the Actueel Hoogtebestand Nederland (AHN) nand Basisregistratie Grootschalige Topgrafie (BGT).